openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 --- abstract

-This document defines a post-quantum public key algorithm extension for the OpenPGP protocol, updating [RFC9580].
+This document defines a post-quantum public key algorithm extension for the OpenPGP protocol, extending [RFC9580].
 Given the generally assumed threat of a cryptographically relevant quantum computer, this extension provides a basis for long-term secure OpenPGP signatures and ciphertexts.
 Specifically, it defines composite public key encryption based on ML-KEM (formerly CRYSTALS-Kyber), composite public key signatures based on ML-DSA (formerly CRYSTALS-Dilithium), both in combination with elliptic curve cryptography, and SLH-DSA (formerly SPHINCS+) as a standalone public key signature scheme.